Types of X-Rays

 Sometimes, blood work and a physical exam do not provide enough clues for a doctor to figure out what’s causing your symptoms.
 When a doctor needs more information to make an accurate diagnosis, they’ll use an image-producing diagnostic tool, such as an x-ray.
-Here are the different types of commonly ordered x-rays and the reasons why they are performed.
+Here are the different types of commonly ordered medical x-rays and the reasons why they are performed.

 1. Chest X-Ray

 If you’re having trouble breathing, experiencing a persistent cough or feeling pain in your chest, your doctor may order a chest x-ray.
 A chest x-ray takes an image of your upper body and the bones and organs inside, including the heart, lungs and ribs.
 With a chest x-ray, your doctor will look for conditions such as pneumonia, tuberculosis, lung cancer, heart size problems, rib or spine fractures, or any chest or lung disease.